axibase/atsd/administration/migration/cluster.md

 # ATSD Cluster Migration

-These instructions describe how to upgrade an Axibase Time Series Database instance running on the Cloudera CDH cluster.
+These instructions describe how to upgrade an ATSD instance running on the Cloudera CDH cluster.

 For non-distributed installations, refer to the following [migration guide](README.md).